AI Isn’t Failing — Our Operating Systems Are

 The reframe Dave and I kept circling is the product model — and specifically applying it well beyond the boundary of the product and engineering organization.
 A product orientation means an organization aligns investment, structure, and empowerment around the capabilities that are the business, with people who own the effectiveness of those capabilities at creating outcomes.
 That orientation gives you a mechanism for dealing with complexity, because it gives you continuous context instead of a one-time plan.

 This is not abstract.
-In organizations I have worked with — DINOS Therapeutics is one example I keep coming back to — the realization was that improving the product organization only takes you so far.
+In organizations I have worked with — Dyno Therapeutics is one example I keep coming back to — the realization was that improving the product organization only takes you so far.
 You level up agility inside product and engineering, and then the constraint moves.
 It shows up in marketing, in partner onboarding, in the customer onboarding and activation experience.
 The same ideas that accelerate value creation inside product apply to people operations, finance, marketing, partner success, and the interactions between those groups.
 Decompose the business into a set of capabilities — treat the help desk as a product, sales enablement as a product, the onboarding experience as a product — and you get a roadmap for how each one improves, a clear view of how much you are investing in each, and the ability to review and adjust based on evidence.

 Context is the work now